andreasvarga/MatrixPencils.jl/docs/src/index.md

 (e.g., orthogonal polynomial bases) or in sparse polynomial representations, applications of structured matrix pencils manipulations to rational matrix problems, etc.

 ## Release Notes

+### Version 1.1

+This minor release includes implementations of computational procedures to manipulate rational matrices specified as ratios of elements of polynomial matrices of numerators and denominators.
+The numerator and denominator polynomial matrices can be alternatively specified as matrices, vectors or scalars of elements of the `Polynomial` type provided by the [Polynomials](https://github.com/JuliaMath/Polynomials.jl) package.
+Several linearization functions are available which allow the extension of pencil manipulation techniques to rational matrices.
+Some straightforward applications are covered such as the computation of finite and infinite poles and zeros, the determination of the normal rank, the determination of Kronecker indices and finite and infinite pole and zero structures.
+Several lower level functions have been implemented to perform polynomial operations (such as product, exact division, long division) or to compute the greatest common divisor or least common multiple of two polynomials.
+These function underly the implementation of several linearizations techniques of rational matrices.
+The user interfaces of functions **pmpoles**, **pmpoles1** and **pmpoles2** have been simplified and a new function has been implemented to perform elementwise long divison of two polynomial matrices.

 ### Version 1.0.2